Wood Lot

 for a moment

-driving to the post office in the rain,
+driving to the post office

 the open pedals of their moist red lips made me warm.